KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 Only the first is supported.
 Others must be remapped to a numbered streams.

 The stream number is a zero-based index used to lookup the corresponding stream type in a bound mesh's `primitives` array.
+There is no required sequential ordering for the streams.

 For the texture coordinate example if the stream number is 1, the binding is to stream: `TEXCOORD_1` The mesh to check would be the one assigned to the material using the procedural graph.

+Semantics for texture coordinate lookups are as follows:

+1. The current [specification language for meshes]((https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#meshes-overview)) notes that texture coordinates are
+2 channel.
+In order to support 3D texture coordinates it is proposed that the semantics of this binding be extended to allow 3 channel texture coordinates.

+2. Texture coordinates may be routed in a graph through one or more downstream nodes which may perform a mathematical operation on the coordinates.
+To avoid ambiguity any transform specified on a texture should be ignored / removed.

+3. Any filtering or wrapping modes specified on the texture should be ignored / removed when specified by nodes in the graph.

 For colors, a procedural node would be used to specify a color stream.
 A value of 1 would imply a binding to color stream `COLOR_1`.